Gospel of Mary: Contents

 In the conversation, Jesus teaches that the inner self is composed of soul, spirit/mind, and a third mind that is between the two which sees the vision.
 Then the text breaks off and the next four pages are missing.
 When the narrative resumes, Mary is no longer recalling her discussion with Christ.
 She is instead recounting the revelation given to her in her vision.
 The revelation describes an ascent of a soul, which as it passes on its way to its final rest, engages in dialogue with four powers that try to stop it.

 Her vision does not meet with universal approval:

 But Andrew answered and said to the brethren, "Say what you think concerning what she said.
 For I do not believe that the Savior said this.
 For certainly these teachings are of other ideas."

 Peter also opposed her in regard to these matters and asked them about Jesus.
 "Did he then speak secretly with a woman, in preference to us, and not openly?
 Are we to turn back and all listen to her?
-Did he prefer her to us?"
+Did he prefer her to us?"It contains information about the role of women in the early church.
+The text was probably written over a century after the historical Mary Magdalene's death.
+The main surviving text comes from a Coptic translation preserved in a fifth-century manuscript (Berolinensis Gnosticus 8052,1) discovered in Cairo in 1896.
+As a result of numerous intervening conflicts, the manuscript was not published until 1955.
+Roughly half the text of the gospel in this manuscript has been lost; the first six pages and four from the middle are missing.
+In addition to this Coptic translation, two brief third-century fragments of the gospel in the original Greek (P. Rylands 463 and P. Oxyrhynchus 3525) have also been discovered, which were published in 1938 and 1983 respectively.